 Financial Statements are summary accounting reports prepared periodically to inform the owner, creditors, and other interested parties as to the financial condition and operating results of the business.

-A Balance Sheet is simply a picture of a business at a specific point in time, usually the end of the month or year.
-It shows the amount and nature of a business's assets, liabilities, and owner's equity.
+Balance Sheet -The financial statement which shows the amount and nature of business’s assets, liabilities, and owner’s equity as of a specific point in time.
 It is also known as a Statement Of Financial Position or a Statement Of Financial Condition.

-The Income Statement is a formal financial statement that summarizes a company's operations (revenues and expenses) for a specific period of time usually a month or year.
+Income Statement -The financial statement that summarizes revenues and expenses for a specific period of time, usually a month or a year.
 This statement is also called a Profit and Loss Statement or an Operating Statement.
-The categories and formats of the Income Statement also follow the rules known as Generally Accepted Accounting Principles (GAAP) and contains specific revenue and expense categories.

-The Capital Statement is the financial report that summarizes all the changes in owner's equity that occurred during a specific period.
+Capital Statement -The financial report that summarizes all the changes in owner’s equity that occurred during a specific period.

 Because some of the statements use information from other statements, the statements are prepared in the following order:

 Uses Information from the Capital Statement